Pierre-Rudolph Mayard: Ottawa Fury

 The following year he played with Ottawa Fury in the North American Soccer League.

-PLSQ
+PLSQ/L1Q

 Following his stint in the NASL he played in the Première Ligue de soccer du Québec with FC L'Assomption-Lanaudière where he scored 13 goals in 15 matches.

 In 2016, he played with AS Blainville, where he won the Ballon D’Or.
+At the end of the 2025 season, he announced he would depart Blainville, having becoming the all-time leading scorer for the club and the league.

 International career

 Mayard was a member of the U17 national team in 2004 and 2005, and played for the Canadian U-20 team at the 2005 Jeux de la Francophonie, the 2006 Chivas Cup and the 2006 Porto tournament.

 Personal life

 Mayard is of Haitian descent, has two other brothers who also play professional soccer; Josué Mayard who represents Haiti internationally, and Elkana Mayard.